 You can use the footage for editing your project, regardless of your budget, and you can broadcast your final video everywhere in the world with every broadcasting system (TV, VOD, BR, ….).
 What you can't do is sell the footage to someone else to allow him to use it in his own project.

 Home movies are real life.
 Footage bought from TV archives and made by professional filmmakers could not show people while living their live, because censorship was not like today, even if those videos come from a free world Country.
 In my footage you can find real people filming their families and their travels without thinking “Oh my God, what can I do?
 I'll be on TV!”

 How do I know you are not a hacker trying to steal my credit card number?

-You don't have to trust me, you have to trust Paypal, where you'll be redirected after clicking the “Buy now” button.
+You don't have to trust me, you have to trust Paypal and Stripe, where you'll be redirected after clicking the “Buy now” button.
 By the way: it's quite a strange plan for a hacker to buy and restore hundreds of films to cheat somebody.